 The University of Alaska Southeast offers Tuition Management Systems' Interest-Free Monthly Payment Option as a way to spread your education expenses over time instead of one large semester payment.
 For a one time enrollment fee, you will be billed monthly or through automatic monthly deductions from checking or savings.
-For more information, or to enroll, call 1-800-722-4867 and speak with an education payment counselor or go to www.afford.com/uas (https://www.afford.com/uas).
+For more information, or to enroll, call 1-800-722-4867 and speak with an education payment counselor or go to https://uasalaska.afford.com.

-The plan offered include 3 or 4 payments for a single term or 8, 9 or 10 payments for the academic year.
+The plans offered include 3, 4 or 5 payments for a single term or 8, 9 or 10 payments for the academic year.
 Monthly payments are based on estimated expenses divided by the number of payments to be made.
 Once the account has been activated, the student will be billed for monthly payments as they become due.
 Students enrolling after the term has started will need to make up the back payments to bring the account current.